JackDoesntWaste/water/README.md

 ![wavepercent](/README/wavepercent.gif)![waves](/README/waves.gif)

 ## Data
-To calculate the amount of water used by the user, we add to the code some arrays with the units of water used for different situation (take a shower, brushing teeth, run the dishwasher ...).
+To calculate the amount of water used by the user, we add to the code some arrays with the units of water of different situation (take a shower, brushing teeth, run the dishwasher ...).
 ```
 var bathroomData = [5, 150, 80];
 var kitchenData = [5,10,11,15];